andrewcooke/bnum/README.md

 Retrieving Instances
 --------------------

-Instances can be retrieved by name or value (or both, provided they are consistent):
+If you have the name or value (or both, as long as they are consistent), then you can get the appropriate instance by calling the class:

 ```python
 >>> repr(Colour('red'))  # default is name